 - Representing your interests if you get into trouble with the College, University, or Police.

-- Supporting you (and if necessary liaising with your Director of Studies or the Board of Examinations) should you be taken ill.
+- Supporting you (and if necessary liaising with your Director of Studies or the University) should you be taken ill.

 - Offering advice if you are considering changing subjects.